-Program Outcomes - A focus on rehabilitation counseling helps practitioners to more comprehensively serve the needs of people returning to work or having workplace issues after injury, dealing with intellectual, emotional and/or physical challenges, veterans facing complex mental health and rehabilitation complications, and a host of other issues relating to the interface of disabilities and mental health.
+Program Outcomes - A focus on rehabilitation counseling helps practitioners to more comprehensively serve the mental health and vocational needs of individuals with cognitive, developmental, psychological, medical, intellectual and physical challenges seek employment, maintain employment or return to work.
+These individuals include veterans who face mental health and rehabilitation complications, and a host of other issues related to the interface of disabilities and mental health.